Train-In-Blocks-Ltd/Landing/content/blog/women-in-fitness-key-influencers.md

 ## Lindsey Vonn

 Olympic gold medallist and World champion ski racer Vonn has become a social media sensation with her home workouts and collaboration with an award winning personal training brand.
-Since retiring from the ice in 2019 with two Olympic and eight World Cup medals in her pocket, American Vonn has been putting her expertise to good use, swapping skis for the treadmill in creating exclusive content and running fitness and personal training classes as smart home gym Tempo's Coach and Strategic Advisor.
+Since retiring from the ice in 2019 with two Olympic and eight World Cup medals in her pocket, American Vonn has been putting her expertise to good use.
+She has swapped skis for the treadmill in creating exclusive content and running fitness and personal training classes as smart home gym Tempo's Coach and Strategic Advisor.

 <https://tempo.fit/blog/lindsey-vonn-joins-the-tempo-team>